jjcanell77/LADP--EFC/Instructions.md

   "AllowedHosts": "*"
 }
 ```

 ## Step 4: Configuring a Model
 The model can then be customized using mapping attributes (also known as data annotations) and/or calls to the ModelBuilder methods (also known as fluent API) in OnModelCreating, both of which will override the configuration performed by conventions.

+### Remember to Choose Either to Use Data Annotations or Fluent API
+- Fluent API will overwrite Use Data Annotations

 ### [Data Annotations/Mapping Atrributes](https://www.learnentityframeworkcore.com/configuration/data-annotation-attributes) (Optional if not using prefered Fluent API)
 Using atrributes are nice because they are applied directly to the domain model, so it is easy to see how the model is configured just by examining the class files.
 You may have remember using Some attributes, such as Required and StringLength are leveraged by client frameworks such as ASP.NET MVC to provide UI-based validation based on the specified configuration.